LNXSeus/Advancely/README.md

 # A highly customizable tool to track Minecraft progress beyond just Advancements. <br>
 ## This tracker supports modded advancements/recipes, custom statistics, unlocks, multi-stage goals, manual goals and custom counters. <br>
-### This tracker is built to be flexible, supporting everything from vanilla to heavily modded unique data packs.
+### This tracker is built to be flexible, supporting everything from vanilla, through modded advancements and even custom datapacks.
 It automatically detects changes in your latest world save file, providing real-time progress updates.

 ## Download (Windows, Linux, MacOS)